dgroomes/grpc-playground/README.md

 A working example of client- and server-side Swift programs that communicate over gRPC.

 See the README in [swift/](swift/).

+## Protobuf: Impressions

+Protobuf is well-maintained and feature-rich.
+One thing that often confuses me, especially because I become newly acquainted with Protobuf every year or so, is the [versioning strategy](https://protobuf.dev/support/version-support/).
+Read the docs!

 ## Reference